gtzigiannis/crosssecmom2/AI_ASSISTANT_ACCESS_GUIDE.md

 For AI assistants helping with this repository, use this template:

 ```
-I need help with the crosssecmom2 repository.
-Here's the structure:
+I need help with the crosssecmom2 repository (cross-sectional momentum strategy on 116 ETFs).

 Repository: https://github.com/gtzigiannis/crosssecmom2